 - Stoney Nakoda Resort and Casino (250 machines, off-track betting, table games)

 - Casino Dene (250 machines, 9 tables)

 - Century Down Casino and Racetrack (500 machines, lottery games, off-track betting, horse racing)

 The gambling revenue in Alberta is probably the steadiest stream that the Government will get.
-Even when the province was on an economic downturn, the gambling revenue was on the rise.
+Even when the province was in an economic downturn, gambling revenue was on the rise.
 Some have even reported that almost half of Alberta’s revenue comes from gambling.

 All of that is the result of a good regulation, which has made Alberta the gambling mecca for casino players and sports bettors.
 The availability is one of the biggest on the continent.
 Every citizen of Alberta can go to his nearest gas station or convenience store and wager on games.
 And, if they want better odds they can use the Sports Select products.